 My parents are still married.
 We’re still living in a condo on Lake Jackson.
 MTV is still playing actual music videos.
 I’m sold.
 Done.
 Some people remember where they were when man walked on the moon, when the Challenger exploded, or when the Wall came down.
 I remember the first time I heard Tom Petty.

 My love for Tom Petty and the Heartbreakers follows me well into teenage years when I find myself compulsively playing “I Need to Know” on repeat, and every other Heartbreakers song for that matter.
 It then becomes a fixed idea with the perfect rock and roll song.
-How do you write a song so lyrically succinct and musically dynamic?
 How do they do it?
-More than the Campbell tone and a record of having never wasted a single note; Benmont’s technical genius; Ron Blair’s bass line on “American Girl” that takes me to intoxicating heights every time; and Stan Lynch’s hammering fills.
+More than the Campbell tone and a record of never having wasted a single note; Benmont’s technical genius; Ron Blair’s bass line on “American Girl” that takes me to intoxicating heights every time; and Stan Lynch’s hammering fills.
 They were indeed fingers on the same hand, as Tom put it.
 But it takes Tom.
 No one — I repeat, no one — could broker the detente between high-pitched, nasal yowl and beautiful bari-tenor.
 Not like Tom.

 There was the time he had everything to lose and took on a whole record company anyway.
 Unwilling to cede creative control after Shelter Records was sold by ABC to MCA, he financed the recording of the Heartbreakers’ third album himself.
 In doing so, he ended up about half a million in debt.
 This debt proved to be something of a strategy that would have the bankruptcy court declare his unfair contract invalid.